LikoIlya/WorkflowSimpleService/README.md

 - ✅ Code linting using [flake8](https://flake8.pycqa.org/en/latest/)
 - 📊 Code coverage reports using [codecov](https://about.codecov.io/sign-up/)
 - 🛳️ Automatic release to [PyPI](https://pypi.org) using [twine](https://twine.readthedocs.io/en/latest/) and github actions.
-- 🎯 Entry points to execute your program using `python -m <workflowsimpleservice>` or `$ workflowsimpleservice` with basic CLI argument parsing.
+- 🎯 Entry points to execute your program using `python -m <workflow>` or `$ workflow` with basic CLI argument parsing.
 - 🔄 Continuous integration using [Github Actions](.github/workflows/) with jobs to lint, test and release your project on Linux, Mac and Windows environments.

 > Curious about architectural decisions on this template? read [ABOUT_THIS_TEMPLATE.md](ABOUT_THIS_TEMPLATE.md)